Skip to content

 Successful applicants will receive a program agreement form detailing their benefits and responsibilities as a participant of the Kentucky Crafted Program.
 Successful applicants must agree to the terms, sign the form and return it to the arts council within 15 days if they choose to participate in the program.

-All Kentucky Crafted artists must submit an annual participation renewal form known as the Creative Industry Report.
-A link to the form will be emailed to participants each year.
-If a Kentucky Crafted participant fails to submit the required form, the arts council will suspend all program opportunities including eligibility to exhibit at The Kentucky Crafted Market, and remove the artist’s online directory page.
+All Kentucky Crafted artists must submit an annual participation renewal survey.
+A link to the survey will be emailed to participants each year.
+If a Kentucky Crafted participant fails to submit the required form, the arts council will suspend all program opportunities including eligibility to exhibit at The Kentucky Crafted Market and remove the artist’s online directory page.

 Dave Blevins